 A lot of people see Blogging Income Reports and automatically assume that blogging is easy.
-They believe that all they have to do is pump out a few text based posts and making money will just follow.
+They believe that all they have to do is pump out a few blog posts and making money will just follow.

 And when they don’t make any money for the next few months, they’re super surprised.